IN-Flow: Instance Normalization Flow for Non-stationary Time Series Forecasting: Introduction

-To provide a common understanding of distribution shift in forecasting and effectively address its interfering effects on forecasting models, in this paper, we develop a systematic approach following two crucial principles: (1) making no assumption that distribution shifts can be quantified by certain statistics; (2) making the method agnostic to the architectures of forecasting models.
-To achieve these ends, we develop a {\textit{{decoupled} formulation}} for time series forecasting: regarding the procedure of removing distribution shift as a special distribution transformation, we separate the functionalities of removing shift and performing forecasting into a \textit{transformation module} and a \textit{forecasting module} respectively, where the former is responsible for the transformation between the raw data distribution and the desired target distribution without shifts, and the latter holds the potential to obtain more accurate forecasting on "cleaned" data samples.
+To provide a common understanding of distribution shift and non-strationary forecasting and effectively address its interfering effects on forecasting models, in this paper, we develop a systematic approach following two crucial principles: (1) making no assumption that distribution shifts can be quantified by certain statistics; (2) making the method agnostic to the architectures of forecasting models.
+To achieve these ends, we develop a {\textit{{decoupled} formulation}} for time series forecasting: regarding the procedure of removing distribution shift as a special distribution transformation, we separate the functionalities of removing shift and performing forecasting into a \textit{transformation module} and a \textit{forecasting module} respectively, where the first module is responsible for the transformation between the raw data distribution and the desired target distribution without shifts, and the second module holds the potential to obtain more accurate forecasting on "cleaned" data samples.
 Then, we naturally formalize such a decoupled formulation into a \textit{{bi-level} optimization} problem \cite{colson2007overview,franceschi2018bilevel}: in order to enable the joint learning of the two modules, we iteratively improve the forecasting ability by minimizing an inner objective (training errors) and optimize the transformation ability by minimizing an outer object (validation errors) that corresponds to the generalization on the shifted data.
-This optimization procedure stimulates the transformation module to reduce shifts in a data-driven manner, leading to more stable forecasting.
+This optimization procedure stimulates the transformation module to reduce shifts in a data-driven manner, leading to more stable and stationary time series forecasting.